totalnoMartina/irish-macrame/README.md

 I found a guide for newsletter [here](https://www.pythonstacks.com/blog/post/integrating-mailchimp-django/) and in the beginning my newsletter is poping messages but not storing the emails.

 I would like to thank to my mentor Tim Nelson, fellow students Iulia Konovalova and JoGorska, as well as the CI community and Slack community for the support and sharing the bugs and solutions that help each other grow, it is highly apreciated and forever remembered to be passed on to another student/fellow coder in the future.

+I also have a friend that is opening a bakery and asked me to do a website for him for wholesale so I will use this knowledge and put it into practice in real life very soon, I am really grateful for the Code Institute and all the people that guided us and were teaching us, supported us through this last year